Flink SQL, Table API, Stream Processing, Continuous Queries, Real-time Analytics

 Key takeaways:

-• Kafka connectors integrate seamlessly with CDC streams and upsert patterns
+• Kafka connectors integrate seamlessly with CDC streams, upsert patterns, and Schema Registry

 • State management and watermarks are essential for correctness and performance